mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-20-blend-first-look.md

 comments: true
 ---

-In case you missed it yesterday, FiftyThree announced their first hardware product --- [Pencil](http://fiftythree.com/pencil).
-For the last month I've had the privilege of wielding beta versions of this stylus to play with and test.
-As soon as I purchase my own Pencil I'll follow up with a full review, but for now here's a taste of what I've done using the new Blend feature.
+In case you missed the announcement yesterday, FiftyThree took the wraps off their first hardware product --- [Pencil](http://fiftythree.com/pencil).
+For the last month I've had the privilege of wielding beta versions of this amazing tool to play with and test out.
+As soon as I purchase my own Pencil I'll follow up with a full review, but for now here's a small sample of drawings I've created using the new Blend feature.

 ## But Does it Blend?

 For me Blend is the most interesting aspect of Pencil.
-Being trained as a traditional artist, it works exactly how one would expect, you draw with Pencil and smudge with your finger.
-Sure a ton of other *art* applications have blurring and blending tools, but they all break the creative flow by forcing you to tap a button or select a tool from a palette.
-FiftyThree has made this action fun and true to life by seamlessly enabling drawing and blending in a natural way.
+Being trained as a traditional artist, it works exactly how one would expect, you draw with Pencil and smudge with your finger to blend.
+Sure a ton of other *art* applications have blurring and blending tools, but they all break the creative flow by forcing you open tool palettes or push buttons.
+FiftyThree has made this action fun and true to life by seamlessly enabling drawing and blending in a natural and intuitive way.

 <figure class="half">
   <img src="{{ site.url }}/images/paper-53-blend-moutain.jpg" alt="Moutainscape painted with Paper">